railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_import.rst

 Consigned Products
 ------------------

 The principle of linked locations is used to manage consigned products.
-You can indicate that certain products should be returned to you after a certain number of days after they have been delivered to customers.
+You can specify that certain products should be returned to you a certain number of days after they have been delivered to customers.

 When the products have been delivered Open ERP automatically creates goods receipts for the consigned product.
-The indicated date is obviously approximate but enables you to forecast returns.
+The specified date is obviously approximate but enables you to forecast returns.

 ..
 Copyright © Open Object Press.
 All rights reserved.